Frequently Asked Questions

 The planted area of the Garden is 3.5 acres.
 Most visits average 1 – 1.5 hours, but it varies depending on your interest.
 Self-guided tours are taken by following rusted metal signs and reading the corresponding numbers in the self-guided tour booklet.
 Docent-led tours are also available at least once a week.
 Find out when on our Tours page.

 Yes.
-Plants are available for purchase during operating hours: 10am-4pm Tuesday through Sunday.
+Plants are available for purchase during operating hours: 9am-4pm Tuesday through Thursday, 10am – 5 pm Friday through Sunday.
 We also have two annual plant sales offering a larger selection of plants.
 In addition to these options, you may make an appointment to purchase plants and receive personalized dry-garden advice from our Nursery Manager.
 Learn more about purchasing plants on our Nursery page.

 The Garden is special at every time of the year.
 Something is always in bloom, and different plants steal the show at different times of the year.
 Many people like to visit during the spring and summer months when most of the cacti are in bloom; other’s enjoy the aloe blooms during the winter and early spring.
 To see photos representing what blooms each month in the Garden look at our What’s In Bloom page.

-Due to Covid-19 the consumption of food or beverages and picnicking is currently not permitted in the Garden.
-Prior to Covid-19 restrictions, food and picnics were allowed at the tables that are scattered throughout the Garden on a first-come, first-served basis.
+Food and picnics are allowed at the tables that are scattered throughout the Garden on a first-come, first-served basis.

 Yes!
 There are sharp and spiny plants here, but staying on the pathways eliminates the possibility of getting hurt.
 We have a children’s activity map resembling a treasure hunt to find plants from around the world.